Take This to Your Grave: Recording and production

 O'Keefe paid for studio time for the band himself.
 Because of his perfectionist tendencies he pushed the band so that Hurley felt the recording process was more professional.
 He compared the making of Take This to Your Grave to "going to war", stating that recording with the rest of the band was similar to "being in the trenches together".
 The process was not without its difficulties: "It's not always happy: There's a lot of push and pull and each of them trying to get their thing.
 With [the album], we never let anything go until all three of us were happy," said O'Keefe.
 Wentz recalled that it was "mind-blowing" to see a certification plaque for Nirvana's Nevermind on a wall.
 The band was shown the microphone used in the recording of that album, but were unable to use it as "they said only Shirley [Manson] from Garbage could use it".
 The group created a running joke to pick on O'Keefe after he mentioned he had smoked marijuana at least once months before.
 The quartet was straight-edge then and exaggerated the story to insinuate O'Keefe was a habitual, obsessive user of the drug.
 The band credited O'Keefe in the album booklet with "like 10 different stoner nicknames - 'Dimebag O'Keefe'", although only several remained after some record executives felt it "excessively ridiculous".

 The band received a $40,000 investment from Island Records to create the album, but it was completed for roughly $18,000.

 Composition

 Music

-The album was described as pop-punk, emo, and emo pop.
+The album was categorized as pop-punk, emo, emo pop and scene music.
 Mani Mostofi, former vocalist of Racetraitor, had held many discussions with Wentz when the band formed about their pop punk sound, which Wentz described as "softcore".
 Mostofi described Take This to Your Grave as "sounding like Hot Topic," but "feeling like CBGB."